 Discover Personal Loan Fees

 Discover doesn’t charge origination, application, or prepayment fees.
 But it does charge a late payment fee of $39 if the bank does not receive your payment on time.

-How to Get a Discover Personal Loan
+How to Get a Personal Loan From Discover

 If you’re interested in applying for a Discover personal loan, you’ll need to meet the minimum qualifications first.
 You must: